tomatoes-app/tomatoes-swift-sdk/README.md

 github "tomatoes-app/tomatoes-swift-sdk" ~> 0.1.0
 ```

-Run `carthage update` to build the framework and drag the built `TomatoesiOS.framework` or `TomatoesMacOS.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `Tomatoes.framework` into your Xcode project.

 ### Swift Package Manager